How to Take Time Off of Work For Your Mental Health

 Do you see your manager not using their paid time off when they are unwell?

-It can be uncomfortable to use your time off when you suspect that people will say negative things about it, but as long as you follow the guidelines of your company policy, you can not be punished.
+But as long as you follow the guidelines of your company policy, you can not be punished.

 Best practices for requesting sick time